Your basket: 0 items

 Cosyfeet Community Award

-Our annual Community Award is available to registered charities or not-for-profit organisations working on projects within the UK that support and enrich older people’s lives.
+The Cosyfeet Community Award offers a one-off donation of up to £500 to registered charities or not-for-profit organisations and clubs who are working on local projects within the UK that support and enrich the lives of older people.

 Winners of the 2016 Cosyfeet Community Award